 Visiting RHS Bridgewater with kids

 RHS Bridgewater is the newest RHS garden located in Salford, Greater Manchester.
-It opened in May 2021.
+It opened in May 2021 and we love it for families.
 You might not necessarily think of visiting an RHS garden with kids but you’d be surprised at how fantastic they are for families.
 Read on to find out why a visit to RHS gardens Bridgewater makes a fantastic family day out.
 Find more Family days out North West England here.

 Where is RHS Garden Bridgewater